Mike Martin (British politician)

-Michael Peter Martin is a British politician, author and former Army officer, who has served multiple tours in Afghanistan.
+Dr. Michael Peter Martin is a British politician, author and former Army officer, who has served multiple tours in Afghanistan.
 Martin has been a Member of Parliament (MP) for Tunbridge Wells since 2024.
 A member of the Liberal Democrats, he gained the seat vacated by Greg Clark, the Conservative MP who stood down at the 2024 election.
+Martin is the first Liberal Democrat MP ever to be elected in Kent.
 Martin identifies as pro-European, internationalist, pro-business, "explicitly pro-green", and as being in favour of a strong stance on defence.

 Early life and education

 Martin, who was privately educated, has an undergraduate degree in biological sciences from the University of Oxford and a Doctor of Philosophy (PhD) degree in war studies from King's College London, which he completed in 2013 with a thesis titled "War on its Head: An Oral History of the Helmandi Conflict 1978-2012".

 As of 2024, he is a senior visiting research fellow at King's College London.

 Martin’s first job was as a dishwasher in a hotel when he was 16 years old.